Mason named interim Tottenham boss following Mourinho sacking | Goal.com

 What's been said?

+Tottenham have confirmed the news in an official statement, which reads: "Following the departure of Jose Mourinho, we can now confirm that Ryan Mason will take charge as Interim Head Coach for the remainder of the season.

+"Ryan will be joined by Chris Powell and Nigel Gibbs as Interim Assistant Head Coaches and Michel Vorm as Interim Goalkeeping Coach.
+Ledley King will continue in his role as First Team Assistant."

-Tottenham chairman Daniel Levy has confirmed the news in an official statement , which reads: "We have great belief in this squad of talented players.
+Club chairman Daniel Levy added: "We have great belief in this squad of talented players.

 "We have a cup final and six Premier League games ahead of us and we shall now focus all our energies on achieving a strong finish to the season.”